bensim7/bensim7.github.io/Comet/README.md

    - Play a Dino Angel Card to save themself from The Comet.
    - Clicking a Gift card and an opponent's Dino Angel card as a pair allows a player to take the opponent's Dino Angel.
    - Any player may click on Comet Junior during their turn.
 This randomly picks any card slot to clear cards 3 times.
-This may be used to randomly clear The Comet if a player draws The Comet.
+If this clears The Comet, the player that drew The Comet that turn still loses as only Dino Angel can save Players from The Comet.

 5. Players with 6 or more cards in their hand should take an action.